 It was still dark, in fact, very dark.
-During the days of intense meditation in the woods, I used to meditate from seven in the evening till four in the morning; basically meditated all night.
+During the days of intense meditation in the woods, I used to meditate from seven in the evening till four in the morning; basically I meditated all night.
 I would take a break before resuming at nine for another straight stretch of six hours.
-In between the five hours of morning four and nine, I would sleep, eat, perform yajna, fire offerings, and do everything else.
-Today it was four in the morning again.
+The five hours of morning between four and nine, I would sleep, eat, perform a yajna, fire offering, and do everything else.
+Today, it was four in the morning again.

 I pulled the curtain aside, while still lying in my bed, to look out of the glass window.
 It was black outside, nothing was visible; as if the illusory world revealed its true nature.
-I put the curtain back on.
+I drew the curtain again.
 I felt grateful to have a roof that was not leaking.
 There were no mice or rats around, no spiders, no bugs, insects nor hornets.
-I was nicely wrapped in my quilt, almost like sausage in a hotdog.
+I was nicely wrapped in my quilt, almost like a sausage in a hotdog.
 There were no gusts of snowy winds blowing on my face.

-This hut has a tinned roof, a new roof, as opposed to the old thatched one in the woods where uninvited living guests would fall from the roof right on me.
+This hut has a tin roof, a new roof, as opposed to the old thatched one in the woods where uninvited living guests would fall from the roof right on me.
 I was lying on a clean bed.
 Water was not dripping from the walls.
 I could sleep with my legs fully stretched.
-It used to be so cold in the jungle that it was not possible to spread your legs; you had no option but to sleep somewhat curled up.
+It used to be so cold in the jungle that it was not possible to spread my legs (primarily because I did not use firewood beyond the one-hour daily yajna), I had no option but to sleep somewhat curled up.

-Primarily because I did not use firewood beyond the one-hour daily yajna.
-The tarpaulin that covered the thatched roof in the woods to prevent leakage, would fail to serve the purpose during windstorms, just like dry polemics do before transcendental knowledge.
+The tarpaulin that covered the thatched roof in the woods to prevent leakage, would fail to serve its purpose during windstorms, just like dry polemics do before transcendental knowledge.

 The heavy rocks placed on it to restrict the tarpaulin from flying away were just no match against the merciless Himalayan weather.
 Great power comes naturally from coupled flexibility and intensity, that is the reason winds can be so mighty.
 So I think.